Menopause gets a bad rap, but there is an upside.

-Your doctor can determine the cause of your bleeding by taking your medical history, performing a physical exam, and conducting a few tests.
+Your doctor can determine the cause of your bleeding by taking your medical history and doing a physical exam and a few tests.
 Tests may include:

-Transvaginal ultrasound: During this test, a special imaging device is inserted inside the vagina so that your doctor can view the pelvic organs and look for abnormalities.
+Transvaginal ultrasound: During this test, an imaging device is inserted inside the vagina, so your doctor can view the pelvic organs and look for anything unusual.

-Endometrial biopsy: A thin tube is inserted into your uterus and a tiny sample of the uterine lining is removed so that it can be sent to a lab to look for abnormalities.
+Endometrial biopsy: A thin tube is inserted into your uterus, and a tiny sample of the uterine lining is removed.
+It's sent to a lab to look for anything unusual.

 Hysteroscopy: During this test, your doctor uses an instrument with a light and small camera to examine the inside of the uterus and look for problems.

-D&C (dilation and curettage): This test allows your doctor to remove tissue from the uterus lining so that it can be sent to a lab for analysis.
+D&C (dilation and curettage): This test allows your doctor to remove tissue from the uterus lining, so it can be sent to a lab for analysis.

-Ultrasound and biopsy can be performed in your doctor's office; hysteroscopy and D&C are usually performed in a hospital or outpatient surgical center.
+Ultrasound and biopsy can be performed in your doctor's office.
+Hysteroscopy and D&C are usually done in a hospital or outpatient surgical center.

 How Is Postmenopausal Bleeding Treated?